 Method 2: Download Video + Upload to VidNotes

-- In the Coursera course, click the download icon (if available)
+- Click the download icon (if available)

-- Save the MP4 file to your device
+- Save the MP4

-- VidNotes transcribes and processes the video
+- VidNotes processes the video

 Pros:

-- No screen recording needed
+- No screen recording

 Cons:

-- Not all Coursera courses allow video downloads
+- Not all Coursera courses allow downloads

-- Requires paid Coursera Plus subscription for many courses
+- Many require paid Coursera Plus

 How to Transcribe edX, Skillshare, LinkedIn Learning, and Other Platforms